turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

     var unicorn = new Unicorn('Susan');

     // 2.
 "Pre-Assert"
-    // Make an assertion to verify that after executing certain functions, we end up with what we expect assert.equal(unicorn.calories, 0);
+    // Make an assertion to verify that our starting condition is what we expect assert.equal(unicorn.calories, 0);

     // 3.
 "Execute"